veltzer/demos-docker/exercises/python_rootless_with_user_flag/exercise.md

+# Python Rootless with User Flag

-Show how to run in docker not as root using the --user flag to "docker run"
+* Show how to run in docker not as root using the --user flag to "docker run"